dmgualb/KP5L/README.md

 # KP5L
-KP5L files for compiling Marlin 2.1.1
+Configuration files for compiling Marlin 2.1.1 for KP5L

 Those have worked for me, use at your own risk